zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/clustering/clustering.md

     - Lab: Initialize Environment

-## **STEP:1** Create a Data Miner Project
+## **STEP 1:** Create a Data Miner Project
 To create a Data Miner Project, perform the following steps:

-1. In the Data Miner tab, right-click the data mining user connection that you previously created, and select **New Project**, as shown here:
+1. In the Data Miner tab, right-click the data mining user connection that you previously created, and select **New Project**, as shown here.
     ![](./images/clustering_6.jpg " ")

 2. In the Create Project window, enter a project name (in this example Clustering) and then **click OK**.